saksham1598-hash/Xpanse_chatbot/README.md

 - **Pydantic Validations**
   - Validates non‑empty, trimmed queries (`min_length=2`, `max_length=1000`).
-  - Prevents whitespace‑only inputs with a custom validator and validations for other functions of Retriever system
+  - Prevents whitespace‑only inputs with a custom validator, along with validations for other functions of the Retriever system

 ---
 ## 3. RAG Module